mikemintz/deme/deme_django/docs/installation.rst

 PostgreSQL
 ^^^^^^^^^^
 We develop against PostgreSQL 8.3 as our database, although other database engines may be supported.
 To install PostgreSQL:

 * On Ubuntu: ``sudo apt-get install postgresql``
 * On Mac OS X: Download http://www.enterprisedb.com/getfile.jsp?fileid=484
 * Other OS: Download the database at http://www.postgresql.org/download/ and the Python plugin at

 You'll also need the Python plugin to PostgreSQL:

 * On Ubuntu: ``sudo apt-get install python-psycopg2``
+* On Mac OS X: I think ``sudo easy_install psycopg2`` should work
-* Other OS: I don't remember the easiest way to install it, but you'll want postgresql_psycopg2, and the publisher is at http://initd.org/pub/software/psycopg/
+* Other OS: You'll want postgresql_psycopg2.
+The publisher is at http://initd.org/pub/software/psycopg/

 You'll also need to configure a user that Django can use to authenticate.
 If you don't know how to set up users in PostgreSQL, search Google for setting up PostgreSQL and Django on your OS of choice, and find a tutorial.